 On the other hand, if you charge it via Micro USB or lightning, it will take a whopping 21 hours to charge.
 As a result, you’ll be far better off using the Type-C connection when possible.

-The SENSE8P+ can charge up to 3 devices simultaneously.
+The SENSE 8P+ can charge up to 3 devices simultaneously.
 All 3 charging ports will operate at full speed, even with multiple devices connected.
 It carries enough charge to recharge an iPhone X 7.5 times, or a Samsung Galaxy S10 about 7 times.
 You can even fully recharge a Nintendo Switch 4 times.
 With the quick-charge port, you’ll even be able to recharge a Nintendo Switch while playing.
-You can even charge a laptop, such as a MacBook Pro, to which the SENSE8P+ will fully charge up to 5 times.

 This power bank also supports pass-through charging.
-In other words, you can charge a device at the same time as you’re charging the SENSE8P+.
+In other words, you can charge a device at the same time as you’re charging the SENSE 8P+.
 Keep in mind, though, that if one of your devices takes USB Type-C, you’ll have to charge the power bank via Micro USB or lightning.
-In other words, the power bank will drain during this process, albeit slower than it would if you didn’t have it plugged in.
+Thus, the power bank will drain during this process, albeit slower than it would if you didn’t have it plugged in.

 This ROMOSS power bank measures 6.6 inches in length, 3.1 in width, and 1.3 inches in thickness.
 As a result, it’s fairly beefy, about the size of 3 large smartphones in cases, stacked on top of each other.
 It weighs 1.48 pounds, which is a bit hefty for its size.
 Even if you can fit it in your pocket, you’ll feel the weight.
 That said, it’s not too big to carry in a laptop bag or backpack.
 In these scenarios, you can carry it very easily.